Russian interference in the 2016 United States elections: WikiLeaks and Assange

 In April 2017, CIA director Mike Pompeo said WikiLeaks was a hostile intelligence agency aided by foreign states including Russia, and that the U.S. intelligence community concluded that Russia's "propaganda outlet", RT, had conspired with WikiLeaks.

 WikiLeaks and its founder Julian Assange have made a number of statements denying that the Russian government was the source of the material.
 However, an anonymous CIA official said that Russian officials transferred the hacked e-mails to WikiLeaks using "a circuitous route" from Russia's military intelligence services (GRU) to WikiLeaks via third parties.
+The London bureau chief of RT visited Assange in the Ecuadorian embassy and handed him over a USB flash drive.

 In a leaked private message on Twitter, Assange wrote that in the 2016 election "it would be much better for GOP to win", and that Hillary Clinton was a "sadistic sociopath".

 On 16 August 2017, US Republican congressman Dana Rohrabacher visited Assange and told him that Trump would pardon him on condition that he would agree to say that Russia was not involved in the 2016 Democratic National Committee email leaks.
 At his extradition hearings in 2020, Assange's defence team alleged in court that this offer was made "on instructions from the president".
 Trump and Rohrabacher subsequently said they had never spoken about the offer and Rohrabacher said he had made the offer on his own initiative.